 If you’re unemployed and want to train for a new career or improve your skills, the Worker Retraining Program may help you pay for tuition and related expenses.
 Find a participating school to learn more.

-Learn about the Training Benefits program which offers additional weeks of unemployment benefits so eligible claimants can train for careers in a high-demand field.
+The Training Benefits program offers additional weeks of unemployment benefits so eligible claimants can train for careers in a high-demand field.

 Eligible Training Providers (ETP)

 Career Bridge is the web site for Washington state's Eligible Training Provider (ETP) list.
 The ETP List ensures that certain performance standards are met for programs receiving federal workforce funding under the Workforce Investment Act.
 Career Bridge matches each job with education and training programs offered throughout the state.
 Future students can see at a glance the cost of tuition, books and other fees, the location and length of training, entrance requirements and more, as they consider pursuing a particular career path.

 Employers can save thousands on their federal taxes when they hire certain workers through the Work Opportunity Tax Credit.
 The amount of credit varies from $2,400 to $9,600 depending on the individual hired.
 Eligible workers include military veterans, food stamp and welfare recipients, ex-felons, individuals with disabilities and recipients of Supplemental Security Income.
 To learn more, contact WorkSource, visit the Employment Security Department website or call 800-339-3981.

 Washington State Bonding Program

 Some businesses require employees who handle cash or valuables to be bonded.
 The Employment Security Department provides bonds to individuals who have been denied coverage by a private carrier due to a conviction history, bad credit, drug use or insufficient work experience.
 To learn more, contact WorkSource, visit the Employment Security Department website or call 800-339-3981.